-Every available profile reprocessed through early 2019 and available at SHADOZ archive with uncertainties estimates.
+Profiles from 14 long-term (1998-2019) stations reprocessed from 2016 through early 2019 are available at SHADOZ archive with uncertainties estimates.

 Way Forward: Capacity Building and Promoting Science

-Partnerships and capacity building are an important part of SHADOZ network including station visits.
+Partnerships and capacity building are an important part of SHADOZ network; this includes station visits by partnering SHADOZ Co-Is from US, Europe, Japan.

-QA/QC activities have been integral to the network such as Jülich (Germany) Ozonesonde Intercomparison Experiment (JOSIE)-SHADOZ where ozonsondes were tested in a simulation chamber designated the World Calibration Centre for Ozonesondes (WCCOS) in 2017 and described in a recent Thompson et al. (2019) Bulletin of the American Meteorological Society (BAMS) article.
+QA/QC activities have been integral to the network such as Jülich (Germany) Ozonesonde Intercomparison Experiment (JOSIE)-SHADOZ 2017, where ozonesondes were tested in a simulation chamber designated the World Calibration Centre for Ozonesondes (WCCOS) and described in a recent Thompson et al. (2019) Bulletin of the American Meteorological Society (BAMS) article.

 The SHADOZ Archive has supported dozens of satellite missions since 1998.